yehaha9876/gitlab/doc/administration/high_availability/database.md

      (2 rows)
      ```

-     **Ensure that the host IP appears in the output above as this data comes from the
-     Consul cluster.**

 ### Configuring the Application nodes

 These will be the nodes running the `gitlab-rails` service.
 You may have other